s4l1h/redux-interval-middleware/README.md

   return () => {
     dispatch({
-      type: 'INTERVAL', // The type has to be "INTERVAL".
+      type: "INTERVAL", // The type has to be "INTERVAL".
       payload: {
-        name: 'FETCH_FROM_TYPICODE',
+        name: "FETCH_FROM_TYPICODE",
-        command: 'stop' // This command stops the interval.
+        command: "stop" // This command stops the interval.
       }
     });
   };